mkazinauskas/tax_manager/README.md

 you believe is suitable) `(CSV) format`
 * Application should have ability to insert new records for municipality taxes (one record at a time) `(Implemented via api calls, or just add new value to csv document, which is loaded on application startup)`
+* User can ask for a specific municipality tax by entering municipality name and date `(Api call "GET /calculate-tax")`
+* Errors needs to be handled i.e. internal errors should not to be exposed to the end user

 ## What's pending
-* User can ask for a specific municipality tax by entering municipality name and date
-* Errors needs to be handled i.e. internal errors should not to be exposed to the end user You should ensure that application works correctly
+* You should ensure that application works correctly `(Due to lack of testing frameworks, integration tests are not done, also only one class is unit tested)`

 ## What could be improved
 * Database queries could be paginated
 * Api could have REST 3rd level with hypermedia
 * Dto structs could be use to expose to api, instead of domain structs
-* Smarter validation of request objects
+* Smarter/readable validation of request objects
+* Integration tests for api endpoints
+* Fatal errors should be handled with correct api response statuses
+* In memory database could be used for integration testing
+* Travis.ci for automatic builds